X-LANCE/SLAM-LLM/README.md

 6. [Citation](#citation)

 # News
 - [Update Jan.
-22, 2025] 🔥🔥🔥 Full reproduction for [SLAM-Omni](examples/s2s/README.md) has been supported.
+22, 2025] 🔥🔥🔥 Full reproduction (including all data preparation, model training, and inference) for [SLAM-Omni](examples/s2s/README.md) has been supported.
 ![](docs/slam-omni-model.png)
   - SLAM-Omni is a **timbre-controllable** voice interaction system that requires only **single-stage training** and minimal resources to achieve high-quality, end-to-end speech dialogue, supporting multi-turn conversations in both Chinese and English. ([paper](https://arxiv.org/abs/2412.15649), [demo](https://slam-omni.github.io))
   - We have fully reproduced the **training and inference** processes of SLAM-Omni and open-sourced all related training datasets.
 The provided code framework theoretically supports all codec-based spoken dialogue models.
 Additionally, we offer the reproduction code for [Mini-Omni](https://github.com/gpt-omni/mini-omni).